US troops face further attacks in Iraq

 Drones and explosives have targeted a convoy and two airbases.

-United States troops in Iraq have been targeted in new attacks using drones and explosives, according to military and security sources.
+United States troops in Iraq have been targeted in new attacks using drones and explosives, military and security sources reported.

-Three attacks took place on Thursday, the sources said, adding to the more than 40 assaults that US and allied troops based across the Middle East have come under since the Israel-Hamas war started on October 7.
+Three attacks took place on Thursday, the sources told Reuters.
+The incidents add to the more than 40 assaults that US and allied troops based across the Middle East have come under since the Israel-Hamas war started on October 7.

 Keep readinglist of 3 items